GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/E_pluribus_unum_Opera/PLUR1BUS_S01E03_MythTrack.md

 &nbsp;

-# Track 12: Liquid Courage
+### Track 12: Liquid Courage

 Carol starts boozing up until she goes insane and then claims playing with weapon toys, poiniting a gun at the African immigrant... she is well practiced at this booze mindset.

 The woman Carol is terrified by... she invites at her house, and puts the loaded gun on the table during the intimidation "God Father" ruler meet me in my home office, meeting.
-Making the African immigrant bring the weapon for the kill with her, she's your bitch...
+Making the African immigrant bring the weapon for the kill with her, she's your bitch... and Carol is going to put the bitch down, like a dog.

 https://www.youtube.com/watch?v=OGegPhbaDdk